 - For the Orchestrator users that need to manage their own folders and subfolders, assign the following roles:

-- Enables Folder Administration at tenant level; and
+- Allow to be Folder Administrator at the tenant level; and

 - For the Robot users that need to execute the automations, assign the following roles:

-- Enable Running Automations at tenant level; and
+- Allow to be Automation User at the tenant level; and

 Where possible, we recommend using directory users or groups rather than local users.
 By using directory users rather than local users, you eliminate the need to manually update Orchestrator as administrators are added or removed from these departments, rather it is done on the enterprise level through your AD groups.